Saturday, June 27, 2020

 The result was announced after some days.
 A few candidates, even those who were far below me in the merit list, were appointed as Managers (The Secy's daughter declined the offer) while I was offered Asstt Managers post in the pay scale of ₹140-250.
 The list had its communal markings on it.
 Was Shocked, so I didn't want to join but again under the pressure of my uncle and father had to join my first posting as Asstt Manager, Kashmir Govt Arts Emporium, Chandigarh on 01 April 1971

-My Father-A Tribute; मेरे पिताजी-श्रद्धांजलि; میرے پتاجی -خراج عقیدت : Deepak Budki
+My Father-A Tribute; : Deepak Budki

-My father, Pt Radha Krishen Budki alias Pt Nila Kanth Budki was a thorough gentleman who rarely got angry or put up a so-called fatherly stern face.
-He owned two shops, SUDESH ARTS AND CRAFTS, one on the Bund with rare facing Polo ground chowk and the other in the Central Market, #115, where he used to sell wood carving and papier-mache.
-I often went to the Bund shop with the hope that he would take me to the famous restaurant, The Ahdoos either for lunch or for tea.
-In 1961 he joined Kashmir Govt Arts Emporium as Manager but faced a lot of official problems there.
-By the time he had both lost his wife and also sold his shops, therefore, had to manage his family on a meager sum of Rs 200/- pm.
-Worse still he received injuries in his leg three times, one after the other, during the winter season while he was working in Emporium.
-But he braved it all.
+Pt Radha Krishen Budki, alias Pt Nila Kanth Budki, was a thorough gentleman who rarely got angry or put on a stern, fatherly face.
+Despite facing many hardships in life, both physical and financial, he provided us with all the facilities we deserved.
+He owned two shops, SUDESH ARTS AND CRAFTS, one on the Bund with rare facing Polo ground chowk and the other in the Central Market bearing number 115, where he used to sell wood carving and papier mache.
+I often went to the Bund shop (after the sale was rechristened Ganemede) hoping he would take me to the nearby famous restaurant, The Ahdoos, either for lunch or for tea.

-I always miss his cool and calm beside his patience as I don't possess any such qualities.
-At times I wonder how much he must have suffered having lived alone without a partner for almost a quarter of a century. he breathed his last on 07 May 1986.
-At this stage, all that I can do is pray for his soul to rest in peace.
+I always miss his cool, calm demeanour and patience, as I don't possess either.
+At times, I wonder how much he must have suffered, having lived alone without a partner for almost a quarter of a century.
+(Pic: My father with my elder son >)

 Mother-Some Recollections;मां-कुछ यादें;ماں -کچھ یادیں : Deepak Budki